 Your doctor will be able to tell you what hip replacement procedure is best in your case.

 While relatively simple and routine these days, hip replacement is a very invasive procedure.
 Bone is removed, and a whole joint is practically dismantled and rebuilt.
 As a result, you should expect to be off your feet for several days after the procedure.

 The road to recovery is long and requires a degree of hard work on the part of the patient.
 Physiotherapy is a large part of the rehabilitation process as the patient must learn how to use their new joint.
 Pain can be managed, but it can be particularly severe during the first few days after surgery.
 And mobility doesn't return straight away - it grows over a period of months.

 You should expect the entire process to take at least a year.
 It is, therefore, a good idea to ensure you have both practical and emotional help throughout this period.
-But if you look after yourself and follow the doctors' advice, there's no reason why you shouldn't make a full recovering within 12 months of the surgery.
-Eventually, your new joint should provide you with relief from the pain you've been suffering with and greatly increased mobility.
+But if you look after yourself and follow the doctor's advice, there's no reason why you shouldn't make a full recovery within 12 months of the surgery.
+Eventually, your new joint should provide you with relief from the pain you've been suffering with and greatly increase mobility.

 Qunomedical Health Managers have an all-round knowledge to find the right specialist for you.
 Learn more about Qunomedical.